wemsteral/CV/README.md

 ## Skills

-Consider skills relevent to software development.
-Then consider your best skills.
-Pick 2-4 skills and write a short descriptive paragraph for each one.
-You should demonstrate how capable you are at this skill with examples.

-#### This Skill
->>>>>>> d85dcdf6d9133f02edc16d80ac9d1217997a5d51

 #### Problem Solving

 - I am genuinely excited to solve problems with my own and others' code, this includes domain modelling and diagramming ideas, refactoring code to make it more efficient, extendable and readable, and debugging.